What Our Surveyors Learned About Historic Kansas City Buildings

 Overall, the process of conducting an ALTA survey for historical buildings is not much different between historically significant and newer buildings, but the research that is found during the survey may show a rich history for older buildings.
 Phil said that the 31st and Troost project was similar, except for the fact that it was a larger area to survey since the project included a city block.

-We are happy to be working on the historic redevelopment of the 31st and Troost block in Kansas City, and we look forward to the outcome of this ongoing project!
+We are happy to work on the historic redevelopment of the 31st and Troost block in Kansas City!